JavanPoirier/AudioMixer/README.md

 ## Known Limitations
 ### Only supports a single page
-At the moment for V1, processes do not move on to consequative pages once a page is full.
-This behaviour is something I would like to add, however it would be a user setting as this can also be seen as unintended behaviour.
+At the moment for V1, processes do not move on to consecutive pages once a page is full.
+This behavior is something I would like to add, however it would be a user setting as this can also be seen as unintended behavior.

 ### You can only have one of the same applications as static
 You can have multiple static applications, just not the same application.
 This is a limitation of how the code was written.